 Even with all it's flaws and [now] stereotypical characterization, Tourneur takes what could easily have been just another above average noir and transforms it into an extraordinary pulp thriller with depth.
 Needless to say the cinematography, especially the exterior snowscapes, are visually striking.

 Rocambolesque noir where the the plot is stretched beyond the realms of the plausible hitting cartoonist notes at times.
-In such a confusing and confused atmosphere the cast does seem to forget it is their paid jobs with a general offering of unconvincing performances.
+In such a confusing and confused atmosphere the cast do seem to forget that these are their paid jobs while widely offering unconvincing performances.
 Bancroft on the other hand just needs to bat her eyelashes to remain mesmerising particularly in early exchanges that quickly fall into oblivion.

 A nice little noir that i'd not heard of, with a wonderful young Ann Bancroft.
 I really liked Aldo Ray in this, I found him actually quite vulnerable, especially in the first scene with Bancroft. (she leaves her Martini at the bar!)
 Loved the running away from the baddies in the long, tight sequinned dress.
 A good watch.

 As many plot holes as bullet holes, hilarious dialogue that must have inspired Dead Men Don't Wear Plaid and the Coens have been all over this.Great baddie double act.
 Anne Bancroft doesn't bother to learn how models walk and there is a weird marriage propoganda undercurrent.Fabulously flawed entertainment.

 The man trying to hide and the woman who works on display for a living!
 Interesting story and location - sadly Aldo Ray comes across more Simple Jack than anything, and Gregory's character is pointless.
 I can see its connection to Fargo.
 Recommended, but justly forgotten.